cryptoaaron/amqp-js/README.md

 # @cryptoaaron/amqp-js

 Lightweight RabbitMQ wrapper on `amqplib` with declarative topology, auto reconnect/resubscribe, health helpers, metrics/logging hooks, and ergonomic retries/dead-lettering.
-No implicit dotenv—pass your URL or call the helper yourself.
+Defaults to `amqp://localhost` so you can start with zero config and layer on options only when you need them.

 ## Install